Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Introduction

-Moreover, facilitating the long-distance transfer of quantum states holds paramount importance in the context of large-scale quantum information processing endeavours.
-In this context, the utilization of edge states within the SSH model provides a compelling avenue, with these edge states serving as a quantum channel, that enables the implementation of steadfast quantum state transfer between distant qubits.
-The realization of robust edge state transfer is achievable by adiabatic passage \cite{edge-state-CTAP,edge-state-sshvariant}, drawing inspiration from the original concept of Thouless pumping \cite{Thouless-pumping}.
+Moreover, facilitating the long-distance transfer of quantum states turns out to be key in the context of large-scale quantum information-processing endeavors.
+In this context, the utilization of edge states within the SSH model provides a compelling avenue, with these edge states serving as a quantum channel that enables the implementation of steadfast quantum state transfer between distant qubits.
+The realization of robust edge-state transfer is achievable by adiabatic passage \cite{edge-state-CTAP,edge-state-sshvariant}, drawing inspiration from the original concept of Thouless pumping \cite{Thouless-pumping}.
 Recent experimental achievements have further confirmed the adiabatic robust transfer of atomic momentum states across synthetic lattices of Bose-Einstein condensed states \cite{edge-state-experiment}.
 While adiabatic passage exhibits commendable resistance against uncorrelated disorder, its vulnerability to environmental noise remains a challenge.
-To circumvent this limitation, non-adiabatic transfer protocols \cite{DAngelis_2020, zurita2023fastquantumtransfer} have emerged as effective strategies.
+To circumvent this limitation, nonadiabatic transfer protocols \cite{DAngelis_2020, zurita2023fastquantumtransfer} have emerged as effective strategies.
 Operating within shorter time frames, these protocols mitigate the adverse impact of decoherence.
-However, it is important to note that Thouless pumping is not generically robust to nonadiabatic effects, as revealed in nonquantized charge transport scenarios \cite{nonadiabatic-pumping} within a Floquet framework.
-Consequently, the pursuit of transfer schemes that combine both speed and robustness remains of paramount importance in advancing the field of quantum state transfer methodologies.
+However, it is important to note that Thouless pumping is not generically robust to nonadiabatic effects, as revealed in nonquantized charge-transport scenarios \cite{nonadiabatic-pumping} within a Floquet framework.
+Consequently, the pursuit of transfer schemes that combine both speed and robustness remains as a promising path in advancing the field of quantum state-transfer methodologies.